benfixit/catholic_hymnbook/content/praise-the-lord-in-heaven.md

 ---
 id: 320
-title: Praise the Lord in Heaven
+title: Praise the Lord in Heaven (Psalm 150)
 ---

 1. Praise the Lord in Heaven,